Raja Juli Antoni

 Raja Juli Antoni (born 13 July 1977) is an Indonesian politician who currently serves as Minister of Forestry and Secretary General of the Indonesian Solidarity Party (PSI).
 He previously served as Deputy Minister of Agrarian Affairs and Spatial Planning in Indonesia between June 2022 and October 2024.
-He was also the founder of the Indonesian Solidarity Party (PSI).
+He is one of the founders of the Indonesian Solidarity Party.

 Education

 Raja Juli Antoni is the son of Raja Ramli Ibrahim, a Riau public figure who once served as Deputy Chair of the Muhammadiyah Riau Regional Leadership (PW).

 Raja is an alumnus of the Darul Arqam Muhammadiyah Islamic Boarding School, Garut, West Java.

 He received a bachelor's degree in Al-Qur'an and Tafsir Science from IAIN Syarif Hidayatullah in 2001 with a thesis Ayat-ayat Jihad: Studi Kritis terhadap Penafsiran Jihad sebagai Perang Suci (Jihad Verses: Critical Study of the Interpretation of Jihad as Holy War).

 Raja then continued his master's degree at the Department of Peace Studies, University of Bradford, England, through a Chevening scholarship in 2004 and completed it with a thesis, The Conflict in Aceh: Searching for a Peaceful Conflict Resolution Process.

 With the Australian Development Scholarship (ADS), Raja continued his doctoral studies at the School of Political Science and International Studies at the University of Queensland, Australia in 2010.
 He obtained a PhD degree with a dissertation on Religious Peacebuilders: The Role of Religion in Peacebuilding in Conflict Torn Society in Southeast Asia, using case studies of Mindanao (Southern Philippines) and Maluku (Indonesia).

 He became the executive director of The Indonesian Institute (TII).
 He is also quite active in writing opinions published in several media.